Backstage at Birdland

 Ku-umba Frank Lacy

 Frank Lacy will feature his groups large and small at the Jazz Standardin October.
-Vibe Tribe is Frank's vision of large ensemble music.
+Vibe Tribe is Frank's vison of large ensembel music.
 Frank Lacy is one of the great talents of the generation that hit New York in the late 70's.
 Widely know as a sideman with such big figures as Lester Bowie, David Murray and Roy Hargrove, as well as Art Blakey's music director, Frank's own music is a fresh and personal distillation of his unique experiences.
 I first met Frank when working with Steve Turre and Sanctified Shells.
 I have been an admirer ever since.

 Oliver Lake Big Band